Universal communication part I: modulo additive channels: Discussion and extensions

 \section{Discussion and extensions}

-The model presented in this paper supplies the first definition of a ``universal communication system'', and the results indicate that such universal communication with feedback is possible in the non trivial example of the modulo additive channel with an individual state sequence.
+The model presented in \selector{this paper}{Chapter~\ref{chap:univ_problem_setup}} supplies the first definition of a ``universal communication system'', and the results \onlyphd{of this chapter} indicate that such universal communication with feedback is possible in the non trivial example of the modulo additive channel with an individual state sequence.